Elena' s AI Blog

 Code Example

-Here’s the core summarization logic from the working implementation, including robust error handling and text preprocessing:
+Here’s the core summarization logic from my working implementation.
+This includes robust error handling and text preprocessing — the stuff that actually matters in production:

 def summarize_text(self, summarizer, text: str) -> Optional[str]: